 The Trust may transfer or sell its rights to purchase additional shares of a Fund to the extent permitted by the terms of that Fund's rights offering.
 The cash the Trust receives from transferring a Unitholder's rights might serve as partial compensation for any possible dilution of the Trust's interest in such Fund.
 There can be no assurance, however, that the rights will be transferable or that a market for the rights will develop or the value, if any, that such rights will have.
 VOTING.
 In regard to the voting of all proxies with respect to a Fund, the Sponsor has instructed the Trustee to vote the shares held by the Trust in the same proportion as the vote of all other holders of the shares of such Fund.
-With respect to a rights offering, as described in the Dilution section above, the Trust may not accept any additional securities of the Funds.

 COMMON STOCK.
-Since many of the Funds included in the Trust have portfolios that consist primarily of common stocks of domestic or foreign issuers, an investment in Units of the Trust should be made with an understanding of the risks inherent in any investment in common stocks, including the risk that the financial condition of the issuers of the Securities may become impaired or that the general condition of the stock market may worsen.
+Since certain of the Funds included in the Trust may have portfolios that include common stocks of domestic or foreign issuers, an investment in Units of the Trust should be made with an understanding of the risks inherent in any investment in common stocks, including the risk that the financial condition of the issuers of the Securities may become impaired or that the general condition of the stock market may worsen.